iggy-social/iggy-social-frontend/README.md

 Build.yml is optional, it builds the projects, and stores the built code on the `build` branch.
 You can then use this branch for cheap deployment on 4everland (for example) - see instructions below.

+## Change GitHub settings (needed only for build.yml)

+In your repository, go to Settings -> Actions -> General.
+Select `Read and write permissions`.
+Also make sure you have the necessary env vars in your Settings.

+If you do not need `build.yml`, delete it and ignore these instructions.

 ## .env

 Create a `.env` file from `.env.example`.